MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/manage-new-custodians.md

 ---
 # Manage custodians in an Advanced eDiscovery case

-The Custodians page on the **Sources** tab in an Advanced eDiscovery case contains a list of all custodians that have been added to the case.
+The Custodians page on the **Data sources** tab in an Advanced eDiscovery case contains a list of all custodians that have been added to the case.
 After you add custodians to a case, details about each custodian are automatically collected from Azure Active Directory and are viewable in Advanced eDiscovery.

 ![Manage Custodians.](../media/CustodianDetails.PNG)